eaglenlp/Text-Generation/README.md

 ### NAACL2018
 #### Long Papers
-**Discourse-Aware Neural Rewards for Coherent Text Generation** *In this paper, we investigate the use of discourse-aware rewards with reinforcement learning to guide a model to generate long, coherent text.*
+**Discourse-Aware Neural Rewards for Coherent Text Generation** [[PDF]()] In this paper, we investigate the use of discourse-aware rewards with reinforcement learning to guide a model to generate long, coherent text.

 **Neural Text Generation in Stories Using Entity Representations as Context** *We introduce an approach to neural text generation that explicitly represents entities mentioned in the text.*